How healthy eating and healthy relationships with food benefit mental wellness

 Good nutrition supports mental health and well-being, giving your body and brain the power and nourishment it needs.

 When children and youth eat healthy, it can boost their mood, concentration, and help maintain energy throughout the day.
-They perform better in school, and feel better about themselves, their bodies, and their abilities.
+They can perform better in school, and feel better about themselves, their bodies, and their abilities.

 Fueled by nutritious meals and snacks, children can also cope more easily with stress, better manage their emotions, and improve sleep habits.

 Eating well is also about having healthy attitudes and behaviours around food and eating.
 Here you'll find ways to encourage positive relationships with food and nurture healthy eating habits that can help improve well-being.
 The whole family can enjoy lasting benefits!

 Answers from a Dietitian

 Current evidence does not yet support the use of special diets as a treatment of mental health challenges.
 Often diets restrict nutrients for growing children.
 This can make feeding difficult, especially for children with limited food preferences who may already be at a higher risk for nutrient shortages.